lineality/Online_Voting_Using_One_Time_Pads/README.md

 - Chain of Command within and above voting office
 - ways of contacting media or watchdogs about suspicious anything (emails, threats, voter intimidation, etc.)

-eligibility rules
+- eligibility rules
-registration rules
+- registration rules
-rules per way to vote
+- rules per way to vote
-audit rules
+- election audit rules (required audits, optional audits)
-challenge rules
+- election-results-challenge rules
+- recount rules (automatic recounts, type of recount, etc.)
-over-ruling rules, gov. branches, evidence requirements chain of custody, Provenance
+- over-ruling rules, gov. branches, evidence requirements
+- chain of custody, Provenance
-announcing and publishing results rules reporting information about the vote: procedures, voter enrollment and participation numbers, etc.
+- announcing and publishing results rules reporting information about the vote: procedures, voter enrollment and participation numbers, etc.
 Should there be a 'log' of who makes changes to procedures and how? observation rules